github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

 {% warning %}

-**Warning:** Make sure the delimiter you're using cannot occur on its own line in the value.
-If the value is completely arbitrary then don't use this format at all.
-Write to a separate file instead.
+**Warning:** Make sure the delimiter you're using won't occur on a line of its own within the value.
+If the value is completely arbitrary then you shouldn't use this format.
+Write the value to a file instead.

 {% endwarning %}